University Of Dublin City

 Q: Why did you choose to study fashion design at the University of Dublin City?

-A: I wanted to further my education in the field of fashion design.
+A: I wanted to further my education in fashion design.
 I enjoy the freedom you have when studying fashion design at University.
 We are encouraged to explore different ways of presenting an outfit and how to use other fabrics and materials.
 The best part of the course is that you get to create your collection.

 Q: What is the most interesting thing about your course?